Stochastic Modelling of Symmetric Positive Definite Material Tensors: Introduction

-As each SPD matrix can be spectrally decomposed with positive eigenvalues and has orthogonal eigenvectors, and as this separates size / strength as encoded in the eigenvalues and orientation as encoded in the eigenvectors resp.\ the orthogonal transformation into the eigenvector basis.
-We see this as vital information about how the tensor / matrix acts, and we shall base our treatment on this fundamental decomposition.
+\rvsi{Each SPD matrix can be spectrally decomposed with positive eigenvalues and orthogonal eigenvectors.
+This separates size / strength aspects as encoded in the eigenvalues, and orientation as encoded in the eigenvectors.} We see these two items as vital information about how the tensor / matrix acts, and we shall base our treatment on this fundamental decomposition.
 On the other hand, for the purpose of modelling or representing a tensor, the most comfortable and desirable is to find a representation on a linear space.
-It is one of the aims to show here how this may be achieved for the spectral ecomposition.
-Positive definite symmetric even-order tensors resp.\ SPD matrices are an open convex cone in the vector space of symmetric even-order tensors resp.\ symmetric matrices, and are thus a differentiable manifold but not a vector space.
+It is one of the aims to show here how this may be achieved for the spectral decomposition. \rvsi{Geometrically speaking, the} positive definite symmetric even-order tensors resp.\ SPD matrices are an open convex cone in the vector space of symmetric even-order tensors resp.\ symmetric matrices, and are thus a differentiable manifold, but not a vector space. \rvsi{The spectral decomposition with positive eigenvalues represents this cone, and it will be shown that this decomposition is connected to another differentiable manifold, which is even a Lie group---a manifold with a differentiable group structure.
+This is one of the uses of group theory here, and in the actual numerical modelling it just boils down to the use of the matrix exponential.}

 Differentiable manifolds can be represented---mostly only locally---on their tangent spaces.
-As with any manifold, the analysis of matrix manifolds is typically facilitated if they can be adorned with a Riemannian structure \cite{PennecFillardAyache2004, ThanwerdasPennec2019, ThanwerdasPennec2021}, and even more so if the manifold carries also a group structure, more specifically in case it is a Lie group, as then everything can be played down to the tangent space at the neutral element i.e.\ the associated Lie algebra.
-Unfortunately, the manifold of SPD matrices is not a Lie group under normal matrix multiplication, although it is possible \cite{ArsignyFillardPennecEtAl2007} to give the SPD manifold a new commutative or Abelian multiplicative group structure, which coincides with matrix multiplication on commuting matrices, and is lifted from its Lie algebra to the SPD manifold via exponentiation.
-One may use this map to also carry any Euclidean structure on the Lie algebra to a Riemannian one on the Lie group.
+The analysis of manifolds is typically facilitated if they can be adorned with a Riemannian structure \cite{PennecFillardAyache2004, ThanwerdasPennec2019, ThanwerdasPennec2021}, and even more so if the manifold carries \rvsi{the structure of a Lie group}, as then everything can be played down to the tangent space at the neutral element, i.e.\ the associated Lie algebra. \rvsi{The Lie algebra is mapped to the Lie group via the exponential map.} Unfortunately, the manifold of SPD matrices is not a Lie group under normal matrix multiplication, although it is possible \cite{ArsignyFillardPennecEtAl2007} to give the SPD manifold a new commutative or Abelian multiplicative group structure, which coincides with matrix multiplication on commuting matrices.